ysunaw/Interactive-Lab-Hub/Lab 2/README.md

 02/24/2021 11:20:49
 ```
 you can press `ctrl-c` to exit.
-If you're unfamiliar with the Python code in `cli_clock.py` have a look at [this Python refresher](https://hackernoon.com/intermediate-python-refresher-tutorial-project-ideas-and-tips-i28s320p).
-If you're still concerned, please reach out to the teaching staff!
+If you're unfamiliar with the code in `cli_clock.py` have a look at [this refresher](https://hackernoon.com/intermediate-python-refresher-tutorial-project-ideas-and-tips-i28s320p).
+If you're still concerned please reach out to the teaching staff!

 ## Part C.